Kashmir Travel Guide 2026: Everything a First-Time Visitor Needs to Know

 Do I need a special permit to visit Kashmir?

-Indian nationals do not need any special permit.
-Certain areas near the Line of Control (e.g., Gurez Valley, Kargil areas) require an Inner Line Permit obtainable from the DC office in Srinagar.
-Trivilio arranges all permits for guests.
+Indian nationals do not need any special permit for the main tourist areas.
+Certain zones near the Line of Control (such as Gurez Valley and parts of the Kargil region) require an Inner Line Permit, which can be obtained from the Deputy Commissioner\'s office in Srinagar.
+Our team arranges all permits for guests who want to visit these areas -- you do not have to deal with the paperwork yourself.

 Can foreigners visit Kashmir?

-Yes, most foreign nationals can visit Kashmir freely.
-Some restricted areas require registration.
-Check our dedicated Foreign Tourists page for complete guidance.
+Yes.
+Most foreign nationals can visit Kashmir freely with a valid Indian visa.
+Some restricted areas require additional registration.
+We have hosted guests from over 50 countries.
+Check our dedicated foreign tourists guide for complete details.

 Is Kashmir safe in 2026?

 Yes.
-Over 12,000 Trivilio guests have travelled safely across all parts of the Valley.
-See our dedicated safety page for a full honest assessment.
+Over 12,000 Trivilio guests have travelled safely across the Valley.
+Tourist footfall has broken records every year since 2022.
+Read our honest, detailed safety assessment for the full picture.

 How many days are enough for Kashmir?